Interstate 55 in Illinois: Upgrades and later construction

 Between late 2015 and late 2017, the US 41 (Lake Shore Drive) interchange was being reconstructed to widen two I-55 offramps and its interchange approach.

+Between mid-2021 and October 2024, the interchange at I-55 & IL 59 was reconstructed to a diverging diamond interchange (DDI).
+Although IL 59 ends at I-55, a road expansion south of its terminus (Gateway Boulevard) was constructed.
+It connects to the Hollywood Casino in Joliet.

 Future

 In early 2016, Governor Bruce Rauner, as well as IDOT, made a proposal to explore expanding a portion of I-55 (from I-355 to I-90/I-94) by adding an additional lane in each direction to ease congestion.
 Under their proposal, toll lanes would be constructed and operated through a potential public–private partnership.
 Noise walls would also be constructed as part of the project.